Teach Abroad

 How to play:

-These games will keep your students engaged and happy as they learn!
-Remember, these are just ten on the hundreds of different EFL games that you can plat with your students.
+These creative English activities for students will keep them engaged and happy as they learn!
+Remember, these are just ten of the hundreds of different ESL games for kids and adults that you can play.
 As you get more confident in the classroom, you can start putting your own spin on games and eventually make up your own.

 Looking for a new Teaching Job?
 Here are the latest: